The ultimate guide to the best hot springs in Iceland

 If you fancy going for the real deal, then continue reading.
 Because coming up are my two suggestions for hot streams that you can visit for free.
 They are both located right in the middle of nature and will give you an authentic Icelandic experience.
 My favorite place to bathe is the hot stream near Landmannalaugar, Iceland’s most amazing place for hiking if you ask me.
 The drive here is tricky and should only be done in summer and with a 4×4 because you will have to cross various streams.
 Your best option is to take a bus from Reykjavík and then stay for a night or two.
 You can only camp here or stay in the simple mountain hut.
 The good thing about this place is that many people visit during the day, but during the night, many people are gone.
 As it’s light for 24 hours in summer, you can bathe here all by yourself at night or in early morning, like I did last summer.

 If you prefer to stay closer to Reykjavík then make a trip to Reykjadalur Valley.
 You can park your car in Hveragerdi, which is about a 45 minute drive from Reykjavík.
 From here, you will still have to walk for about an hour until you reach the point where the stream actually gets warm.
 You will not be the only one here, the number of people will indicate where you can head into the water comfortably.
-They have recently built some boardwalks here to protect the nature but both times I visited (in summer AND winter) were before this, therefor you won’t see them on the pictures below.
+They have recently built some boardwalks here to protect the nature but other than that, it’s pretty untouched.
+In case you are not driving, you can still visit this valley with a guided tour!

 What to bring when going to hot springs in Iceland